Centrum-IntelliPhysics/RepliCan-Latent-DeepONet/README.md

 ## 1. General info:

-This Git repository contains python codes for reproducing the results of Brittle material fracture example in the paper of "Learning nonlinear operators in latent spaces for real-time predictions of complex dynamics in physical systems".
+This repository contains python codes for reproducing the results of Brittle material fracture example in the paper of "Learning nonlinear operators in latent spaces for real-time predictions of complex dynamics in physical systems".

 ## 2. Methodology: